AcademySoftwareFoundation/opencue.io/content/en/docs/Concepts/glossary.md

 weight: 2
 date: 2019-02-22
 description: >
-  OpenCue glossary of common terms
+  Glossary of common OpenCue terms
 ---

 This page defines common terminology for OpenCue.